contao/docs/docs/dev/framework/cron.md

 * `weekly`
 * `monthly`

-To register simply add another array item with the class and method of your cron job to one of the intervals in your `contao/config/config.php`:
+To register your job, add another array item with the class and method of your cron job to one of the intervals in your `contao/config/config.php`:

 ```php